zkemail/docusaurus/docs/zk-email-verifier/usage-guide.md

 # Usage Guide

 This guide provides a step-by-step walkthrough on how to use the ZK Email Verifier.
 It covers the process from converting your email to regex to creating your zero-knowledge proof for email verification.
 The guide assumes you have already installed the necessary packages as outlined in the Installation Guide.
-If you haven't done so, please refer to the [Installation Guide](installation.md) first.
+If you haven't done so, please refer to the [Setup Guide](setup.md) first.

 For an easy setup, we suggest utilizing [zkrepl](https://zkrepl.dev), a playground for compiling and testing your circuits in the early stages of development.
 Additionally, explore our [Proof of Twitter guide](https://prove.email/blog/twitter) for a practical demonstration on how to leverage our SDKs to construct your own circuits.